Topological transitions controlled by the interaction range: Conclusions

 In summary, our study demonstrates that the impact of the long-range interactions depends not only on their absolute magnitude, but also on the interaction range.
 Crucially, even weak, but very long-ranged couplings can induce the topological phase transition.
 This elucidates the role of the interaction length as a new parameter controlling the emergence of topological phases and topological edge states.
-While here we investigated an abstract tight-binding model, our conclusions are directly relevant for the variety of experimental platforms including the arrays of trapped ions~\cite{nevado2017topological, Dumitrescu2022, Edmunds2025, Katz2024}, arrays of dipolar scatterers~\cite{Newman2018,He2022} and, potentially, other systems favoring long-range interactions.
+While here we investigated an abstract tight-binding model, our conclusions are directly relevant for the variety of experimental platforms including the arrays of trapped ions~\cite{nevado2017topological, Dumitrescu2022, Edmunds2025, Katz2024}, arrays of dipolar scatterers~\cite{Newman2018,He2022} or lattices of optical waveguides coupled via extended photonic couplers~\cite{Vicencio2025}.